Exxon Wins New York Climate Change Fraud Case

 Ostrager said his ruling found Exxon not liable on any of the counts.

-The highest profile witness in the landmark case was former Secretary of State Rex Tillerson, Exxon's CEO from 2006 to 2017.
+The highest-profile witness in the landmark case was former Secretary of State Rex Tillerson, Exxon's CEO from 2006 to 2017.

-Exxon used two different ways to estimate the impact of potential climate-change regulations on its future business.
+Exxon used two ways to estimate the impact of potential climate-change regulations on its future business.
 Tillerson testified that one assessment was used to estimate the effect of future climate change regulation — such as a carbon tax -- on the global energy system.
-But for specific projects, such as the Alberta oil sands, the company would use a different way of calculating a "greenhouse gas cost."
+But for specific projects, such as the Alberta oil sands in Canada, the company would use a different way of calculating a "greenhouse gas cost."

-Tillerson insisted this was appropriate, and that Exxon had no incentive to underestimate carbon costs internally, since "we'd be misinforming ourselves."
+Tillerson insisted that this was appropriate and that Exxon had no incentive to underestimate carbon costs internally, since "we'd be misinforming ourselves."

 Exxon battled for years to prevent this case and others from reaching trial, but there are now numerous pending lawsuits against Exxon and other oil companies, including a similar case that was recently brought in Massachusetts.

-Elsewhere, many city and state governments are using "public nuisance" arguments to try and hold energy companies accountable for their role in climate change.
-The idea is to force them to help pay for the mounting climate impacts communities now struggle to address.
+Elsewhere, many city and state governments are using "public nuisance" arguments to try to hold energy companies accountable for their role in climate change.
+The idea is to force them to help pay for the mounting impact of climate change that communities now struggle to address.

 Fossil fuel companies often attempt to get the cases moved to federal courts, which they believe will be more sympathetic to their side.